 There are strict time limits in personal injury claims.
 The usual rule is that a potential claimant has three years from the date of an accident within which to bring a claim for compensation.

-The three year time limit is slightly different in cases in involving repetitive injuries and diseases (see our time limits page for more information)
+The three year time limit is slightly different in cases in involving repetitive injuries and diseases.

 There are two further points to note in respect of the limitation for bringing a personal injury claim and these relate to bringing a claim on behalf of a deceased person and bringing a claim on behalf of a minor (someone under 18).